 2. They serve as a central place for both adoptees and birth family members engaged in a search.

 Adoption reunion registries are comprehensive and all-inclusive, not just for adoptees, but for the entire birth family to use as a centralized search engine.
 After all, it’s not just adoptees who may be curious about their birth family.
 In addition to adult adoptees, typical users include adoptive parents, birth families (birth parents and siblings), as well as other relatives of both the adopted family and birth family (oftentimes grandparents and aunts and uncles).
 Additionally, searchers on behalf of the above-mentioned parties may choose to use a reunion registry.
 It should be noted that some registries do not allow third-party searches.

 3. Ability to search digitally for other registered members with defined search criteria, which is much more efficient than conducting searches with little to no information to start from.

 Having defined search criteria increases the chances of finding the information you’re looking for and decreases the chances that you will be on the wrong path or find yourself at a dead end.

 4. Easier than dealing with sometimes uncooperative state agencies or hospitals where it’s common to run into dead ends due to sealed, altered, or destroyed records.

 Although some states have relaxed their laws and regulations concerning releasing original birth certificate information and other information vital to an adoption reunion search, many have not.
-Overtime, government agencies may have sealed, altered, or even destroyed records dating years back.
-Hospital staff who find themselves in similar situations and agree or disagree with privacy laws can understandably feel caught in the middle of knowing whether or not they are able to release personal information.
+Over time, government agencies may have sealed, altered, or even destroyed records dating years back.
+Hospital staff who find themselves in similar situations and agree or disagree with privacy laws can understandably feel caught in the middle of knowing whether or not they can release personal information.